alzahraaelsallakh/Infotainment-System-Yocto/README.md

 $ bitbake core-image-sato
 ```
 **core-image-sato** is selected as it supports X11 and a GUI server is required
+Note: The halt function in sato image seems as it has bug, rebooting/restarting or shutting down interrupts the image every time.
+Temporary solution is to cut the power off (still under work)

 2. If the build process was successful, the raspberry pi image will be under ```rpi-build/tmp/deploy/images/raspberrypi3-64/core-image-sato-raspberrypi3-64.rpi-sdimg```